f5devcentral/f5-agility-labs-adc/docs/class6/Module1/Lab6.rst

 Task 2: Re-enable Interface, and Observe BIG-IP Behavior
 ========================================================

-We will now re-enable Interface 1.1 on the Standby BIG-IP by performing the following step.
+In Task 2, we will now re-enable Interface 1.1 on the Standby BIG-IP by performing the following step.

-In the standby BIG-IP

-*  Navigate to Network, Interfaces, Interface List, and place  checkmark next to interface 1.1 then click the **Enable** button.
+#.
+On the standby BIG-IP, **Navigate to**: Network > Interfaces > Interface List, and place checkmark next to interface 1.1 then click the **Enable** button.

    .. image:: ../images/image93.png